thaler-lab/PyFJCore/README.md

 pyfjcore.ptyphim_array_to_pseudojets(ptyphims)
 ```

 Converts a 2D array of particles, each as `(pt, y, phi, [mass])`, to PseudoJets (the mass is optional).
 Any additional features (columns after the initial four) of the array are set as the Python user info of the PseudoJets.
 This also sets the `user_index` of the PseudoJets to their position in the input array.
-Returns a `PseudoJetContainer`.

 ```python
 pyfjcore.epxpypz_array_to_pseudojets(epxpypzs)
 ```

 Converts a 2D array of particles, each as `(E, px, py, pz)`, to PseudoJets.
 Any additional features (columns after the initial four) of the array are set as the Python user info of the PseudoJets.
 This also sets the `user_index` of the PseudoJets to their position in the input array.
-Returns a `PseudoJetContainer`.

 ```python
 pyfjcore.array_to_pseudojets(particles, pjrep=pyfjcore.ptyphim)
 ```

 Converts a 2D array of particles to PseudoJets.
 The format of the particles kinematics is determined by the `pjrep` argument.
 The `PseudoJetRepresentation` enum can take the values `ptyphim`, `ptyphi`, `epxpypz`.
 The first two values cause this function to invoke `ptyphim_array_to_pseudojets` and the third invokes `epxpypz_array_to_pseudojets`.
 Any additional features (columns) of the array are set as the Python user info of the PseudoJets.
 This also sets the `user_index` of the PseudoJets to their position in the input array.
-Returns a `PseudoJetContainer`.

 ```python
 pyfjcore.pseudojets_to_ptyphim_array(pseudojets, mass=True)
 ```

-Converts a vector of PseudoJets (equivalently, `PseudoJetContainer`), to a 2D NumPy array of `(pt, y, phi, [mass])` values, where the presence of the mass is determine by the keyword argument.
+Converts a vector of PseudoJets to a 2D NumPy array of `(pt, y, phi, [mass])` values, where the presence of the mass is determine by the keyword argument.

 ```python
 pyfjcore.pseudojets_to_epxpypz_array(pseudojets)
 ```

-Converts a vector of PseudoJets (equivalently, `PseudoJetContainer`), to a 2D NumPy array of `(E, px, py, pz)` values.
+Converts a vector of PseudoJets to a 2D NumPy array of `(E, px, py, pz)` values.

 ```python
 pyfjcore.pseudojets_to_array(pseudojets, pjrep=pyfjcore.ptyphim)
 ```

-Converts a vector of PseudoJets (equivalently, `PseudoJetContainer`), to a 2D NumPy array of particles in the representation determined by the `pjrep` keyword argument.
+Converts a vector of PseudoJets to a 2D NumPy array of particles in the representation determined by the `pjrep` keyword argument.

 ```python
 pyfjcore.user_indices(pseudojets)
 ```

-Extracts the user indices from a vector of PseudoJets (equivalently, `PseudoJetContainer`) and returns them as a NumPy array of integers.
-There is also a `user_indices` method of `PseudoJetContainer` that has the same effect.
+Extracts the user indices from a vector of PseudoJets and returns them as a NumPy array of integers.

 ## Version History

+### 0.3.x

+**0.3.0**

+- Memory leak (and subsequent crash) detected in EnergyFlow testing of PyFJCore.
+Removing `PseudoJetContainer` for now.

+### 0.2.x

+**0.2.1**

+- Fixed typechecking so that PseudoJetContainer is accepted in overloaded functions such as `Selector::operator()`.

+**0.2.0**

+- Built against older NumPy properly; added `pyproject.toml` file.

 ### 0.1.x